-The HVAC impacts per bulb are the same regardless of how many bulbs are upgraded in the models, and therefore the IE factors are the same.
+Saturation Study data was used to model bulbs rather than data from more recent studies, such as the HOU study, because the data from that study included substantially more households; in addition, the other studies collected less of the information relevant to this study during more abbreviated on-site visits.
+The HVAC impacts per bulb are the same regardless of how many bulbs are upgraded in the models, and therefore the IE factors are the same irrespective of number of sockets.

 Peak Demand and Coincidence Factors